Formative And Summative Assessment: The Differences Explained For Teachers

 Summative assessment examples and ideas

-Summative assessment helps to demonstrate the extent of pupils success in meeting specific goals.
-It is a method than can be used to quantify student performance and achievement, and due to its data driven nature, it is a great way to provide a numerical basis for the student’s next step.
+Summative assessment demonstrates pupils’ success in meeting specific goals.
+It quantifies student performance and achievement, providing a numerical basis for the next step.

 Practical tips for implementing summative assessment